srimoyi911/RISCV/week1/Signed Mag/readme.md

 36 = 0 100100 (sign magnitude)
 12 = 0 110100 (2's complement)

-     1 011000 (carry is 1 so answer is positive number, ignore the carry, sum part is the final magnitude)--Answer is +24
+     1 011000 (carry is 1 so answer is positive number, ignore the carry, sum part is the final magnitude)